 Fable 4 is confirmed at last!
 Or, the next Fable game, anyway.
 The brief teaser we got at the Xbox Games Showcase in 2020 didn't actually include a four—but this is definitely the fourth main Fable game.
 Wait, we are 100% sure they aren't making another card game, right?

-A teaser trailer finally showed up in the July Xbox show after years of speculation and rumors and denials from Microsoft.
+A teaser trailer finally showed up in the Xbox showcase after years of speculation and rumors and denials from Microsoft.
 Lionhead Studios is long gone, but the Fable name will live on with Playground Games, the studio responsible for Forza Horizon.
 We don't know much about the next Fable game just yet, but now that we've got official word that it's real, we can put all the speculation we've heard into context.

 So let's scoop up all those rumors and sift through them to figure out what we actually know and what we think we know about the next game in the not-so-happily-ever-after fantasy series.